 Kent Wildlife Trust wins bid to support regenerative farming in Kent, partnering with farmers on innovative crop trials

-Kent Wildlife Trust will be delivering one of Six new projects funded by the Co-Op Carbon Innovation Fund.
-The project worth £100k we be delivered over 2 years in partnership with Bockhanger Farms Ltd and Reading university.
+Kent Wildlife Trust will be delivering one of six new projects funded by the Co-op Carbon Innovation Fund.
+The £100k project worth will be delivered over 2 years in partnership with Bockhanger Farms Ltd and Reading University.

 Kent Wildlife Trust is committed to supporting Kent’s farmers to produce healthy food efficiently, profitably and in harmony with nature.
 Regenerative farming is taking off as an approach to improve soils and work with nature.
 On farm trials with Regenerative Farmer Andrew Howard at Bockhanger Farms, we will be testing nitrogen use efficiency in winter wheat with the addition of a homemade nature liquid compost extract.
 We want to test if improving the microbial activity in the soil and creating, healthy fungal networks can increase the crops efficient use of nutrients and reduce the amount of synthetic nitrogen that’s needed by the crop to produce a high yield.